Previous dayMarch 24, 2026Next day

 14.1 km---✓ ReviewedUSGS →

-A magnitude 2.0 seismic event took place 11 km S of Nondalton, Alaska on March 24, 2026 at 22:15 UTC.
-The hypocenter lay at 14.1 km, placing this in the shallow crustal category.
+On March 24, 2026 at 22:15 UTC, a magnitude 2.0 earthquake struck 11 km S of Nondalton, Alaska.
+The event originated approximately 14.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 59.874°, -154.836°.
+Coordinates: 59.874°, -154.836°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24